Stéphane Da Costa: Professional

-On October 14, 2017, Da Costa joined Genève-Servette HC of the National League on a one-year deal worth CHF 800,000.
+On 14 October 2017, Da Costa joined Genève-Servette HC of the National League on a one-year deal worth CHF 800,000.
+Scoring 22 goals and 26 assists in 58 games during the 2018–19 season.

-Returning to the KHL for the 2018–19 season with Russian club, Avtomobilist Yekaterinburg, Da Costa posted 22 goals and 48 points in 58 games.
-As a free agent at the conclusion of the season, Da Costa opted to continue in the KHL in signing a one-year deal with Lokomotiv Yaroslavl on May 1, 2019.
+Returning to the KHL for the 2018–19 season with the Russian club, Avtomobilist Yekaterinburg, Da Costa posted 22 goals and 48 points in 58 games.
+As a free agent after the season, Da Costa opted to continue in the KHL by signing a one-year deal with Lokomotiv Yaroslavl on May 1, 2019.
 In the following 2019–20 season, Da Costa continued to play in a leading offensive role, posting 14 goals and 35 points in 58 games.

-Da Costa left Lokomotiv at the conclusion of his contract, joining AK Bars Kazan on a one-year contract on May 6, 2020.
-Following a lone season with Ak Bars in 2020–21, in which he led the club in scoring with 27 goals, 30 assists and 57 points in just 52 games, Da Costa returned to former club, Avtomobilist Yekaterinburg, as a free agent in agreeing to a two-year contract on 21 May 2021.
+Da Costa left Lokomotiv after his contract, joining AK Bars Kazan on a one-year contract on May 6, 2020.
+Following a lone season with Ak Bars in 2020–21, in which he led the club in scoring with 27 goals, 30 assists and 57 points in just 52 games.
+He would also be named forward of the month in December, as well as finishing 5th in the entire league in points.
+Da Costa returned to his former club, Avtomobilist Yekaterinburg, as a free agent in agreeing to a two-year contract on 21 May 2021.

+During the 2021-22 season, Da Costa would only appear in 40 games but would still have a 30-point season.
+The following, though, he would lead the team with 20 goals and 36 assists in 54 appearances.
+He would also finish 4th in the league in total points, regaining his spot as one of the top players in the KHL.
+He would continue this success, leading the team in points the following year with 54 in 60 appearances.
+Then, for a third consecutive year, he would lead his team in points with 14 goals and 43 assists in 66 games during the 2024-25 season.
+Da Costa would also become the 14th player in KHL history to reach the 200-goal mark and the first-ever Frenchman to achieve this milestone.